NaiyanJones/naiyanjones.github.io/_pages/about.md

 I am a mixed-methods researcher bringing together statistics, social research, user research and data science to improve products, services and decision-making.

-I currently work as a Customer Research Specialist at the Royal Institution of Chartered Surveyors, delivering qualitative and quantitative research to understand customer needs, inform strategy and support an increasingly insight-led organisation.
+I currently work as a Customer Research Specialist at the [Royal Institution of Chartered Surveyors](https://www.rics.org/), delivering qualitative and quantitative research to understand customer needs, inform strategy and support an increasingly insight-led organisation.

-Previously, I worked at the Gambling Commission on the Gambling Survey for Great Britain and at the Office for National Statistics, where I helped improve some of the UK government’s largest economic surveys.
+Previously, I worked at the [Gambling Commission](https://www.gamblingcommission.gov.uk/) on the Gambling Survey for Great Britain and at the [Office for National Statistics](https://www.ons.gov.uk/), where I helped improve some of the UK government’s largest economic surveys.
 If you have heard news about inflation or Gross Domestic Product in recent years, it is likely that I worked on the data collection behind it.

-Alongside my professional work, I am a working group member of the Nature Medicine Commission on Quality Health Information for All, a global initiative to improve the quality and use of health information.
-I contribute expertise in mixed-methods research and large-scale surveys to help develop and test best-practice indicators, working with partners including the World Health Organization, OECD and universities around the world.
+Alongside my professional work, I am a working group member of the [Nature Medicine Commission on Quality Health Information for All](https://www.nature.com/articles/s41591-024-03446-0), a global initiative to improve the quality and use of health information.
+I contribute expertise in mixed-methods research and large-scale surveys to help develop and test best-practice indicators, working with partners including the World Health Organization (WHO), Organisation for Economic Co-operation and Development (OECD), and universities around the world.

 My academic interests include social media, online communities, health communication and research ethics.
 I have published internationally with researchers in North America, including several studies of the social media platform Reddit.